BCCHR-trainee-omics-group/StudyGroup/workshops/2020-10-29_intro_to_ewas/eope_ewas_workflow.md

     ## GSM2674417           EOPE     MALE             37
     ## GSM2674418           EOPE     MALE             34

-We can now do the following: 1.
-Remove Replicate samples 2.
-Make sure age is encoded as a NUMBER 3.
-Make a variable for status, which encodes pre-term and term pregnancies as a CONTROL group
+We can now do the following:

+1. Remove Replicate samples

+2. Make sure age is encoded as a NUMBER

+3. Make a variable for status, which encodes pre-term and term pregnancies, as a CONTROL group

 ``` r
 # Step 1